mimoralea/applied-reinforcement-learning/01-introduction-to-decision-making/README.md

 adversarial agents, and finally, we will put everything in the perspective of human intelligence.
 I hope you enjoy this work.

-#### 1.2 Exercises

-One of the most interesting methods for statistical decision-making is Bayesian Networks and Decision Graphs.
-On this first Notebook we will look a little bit into Utility Theory, statistical decision-making and Bayesian Networks.
-It is important to mention that these are not Reinforcement Learning, however, they are very important methods for decision-making under uncertainty, therefore important to know about.

 Lesson 1 Notebook.

 #### 1.3 Further Reading